FlorentGru/Babel_2019/README.md

 ## How to compile on Linux

-Do the command : "mkdir build && cd build && conan install .. && cmake .. -G "Unix Makefiles" && cmake -build . && make && mv bin/babel_client ../ && mv bin/babel_server ../ && cd ..
+Do the command : "mkdir build && cd build && conan install .. && cmake .. -G "Unix Makefiles" && cmake -build . && make && cd bin"

 ## How to compile on Windows